-When proven healthcare practices emerge in one or more of the VHA’s operations, how do you systematically identify and spread the adoption of those across the VHA’s healthcare delivery network?
-That’s the challenge the VA has been facing, and an important one to solve given the life-saving implications.
+When proven healthcare innovations emerge in one or more of the VHA’s operations, how do you systematically identify and spread their adoption across the VHA’s healthcare delivery network?
+That’s the challenge the VA has been facing, and it’s an important one to solve given the life-saving implications.

-We've aligned our delivery approach to the VA’s Digital Service Handbook.
-And focused our initial product strategy on figuring out how to design an experience that leads to the wider adoption of three life-saving and cost-saving practices (for example, rapid naloxone delivery).
-These practices have already been proven to work at small subset of the VHA’s healthcare facilities.
+We aligned our delivery approach to the VA’s Digital Service Handbook and focused our initial product strategy on figuring out how to design an experience that would lead to the wider adoption of three tried and tested life-saving and cost-saving innovations (e.g., rapid naloxone delivery).
+These innovations have already been proven to work at a small subset of the VHA’s healthcare facilities.

-After validating our primary design solution through extensive user research, we rapidly iterated toward the release of beta and production versions of the platform — with an initial collection of over 50 practices.
+After validating our primary design solution through research and prototyping, we rapidly iterated toward the release of beta and production versions of the platform — with an initial collection of over 50 innovations.

 - Delivered an alpha version of the platform within two months